basetenlabs/truss/docs/develop/README.md

 from transformers import LlamaTokenizer, LlamaForCausalLM, GenerationConfig
 ```

 To add Python requirements, turn your attention to `config.yaml`.
-You can use this file to customize a great deal about your packaged model — [here's a complete reference](config.md) — but right now just set the Python requirements up so the model can run.
+You can use this file to customize a great deal about your packaged model, but right now just set the Python requirements up so the model can run.

 For that, find `requirements:` in the config file.
 In the WizardLM 1.5 example, set it to: